isakshiraj/FitHealth/README.md

 - 🏃 **Healthy Living Tips**
   Learn the importance of good nutrition, hydration, and regular exercise.

-- 🔄 **Light/Dark Mode Toggle**
-  Enjoy a user-friendly interface with dark and light theme options.

 - 📩 **Feedback and Support**
   Users can submit their feedback to help us improve.